utshomax/postman-docs/src/pages/docs/sending-requests/capturing-request-data/capture-with-proxy.md

     > You can also capture cookies and sync them to Postman without starting a proxy session.
 Learn more about [syncing cookies](/docs/sending-requests/capturing-request-data/syncing-cookies/).

+### Step 3: View the proxy session results

+You can view and work with the proxy session results while the session is active or paused, or after you stop the session.
+You can also view past sessions in the **History** tab and save captured requests to a collection.

+You can work with the the proxy session results in the following ways:

+* rename
+* search
+* view request details
+* open a request
+* delete a request
+* view cookies

+After you stop the proxy session, you can view it again by selecting **History** in the sidebar, then selecting the proxy session.

+* View Past Sessions
+* Create Collection

 To control a proxy session, do the following: